Manchester United's Alessia Russo vs Aston Villa's Rachel Daly: Two strikers in fine form - what makes them so effective?

-Sky Sports takes a look at what makes Man Utd's Alessia Russo and Aston Villa's Rachel Daly so fearsome in front of goal as the race for England's No 9 shirt heats up; Watch Brighton vs Man United live on Sky Sports Football on Saturday from 11am, kick-off 11.30am
+Sky Sports takes a look at what makes Man Utd's Alessia Russo and Aston Villa's Rachel Daly so fearsome in front of goal as the race for England's No 9 shirt heats up; watch Aston Villa vs Chelsea live on Sky Sports Football on Sunday from 6.30pm, kick-off 6.45pm.

 "It was a moment of instinct.
 I'm not sure you'll see it again."